How to Make a Origami Frog Tongue

 6.1.
 Kinematics

 Five leopard frogs Rana pipiens (Sullivan Company) were used for high-speed videography of tongue projection.
 The frog was placed into a clear acrylic container and a 0.5 g cricket was suspended with fishing twine.
 Tongue projection was filmed from the side using a Phantom Miro M110 high-speed camera at 1400 fps.
 The video was analysed using Tracker to determine tongue kinematics.
 A sinusoidal fit is applied to the insect capture kinematics (black boxes) from figure 1b.
-The applied tongue force (figure 6a, black line) is determined to be Inline Formula , where Inline Formula g is the mass of the frog tongue, Inline Formula g is the mass of the prey, Inline Formula is the amplitude of the tongue tip during prey capture and Inline Formula is the tongue base frequency.
+The applied tongue force (figure 6a, black line) is determined to be , where g is the mass of the frog tongue, g is the mass of the prey, is the amplitude of the tongue tip during prey capture and is the tongue base frequency.

 6.2.
 Tissue softness measurement